graphaware/neo4j-framework/server/README.md

 **Example:** An example is provided in [examples/node-counter](../examples/node-counter).

-With GraphAware Framework in the _plugins_ directory of your Neo4j server installation, it is possible to develop Spring MVC controllers that have the Neo4j database wired in as `GraphDatabaseService`.
+With GraphAware Framework in the _plugins_ directory of your Neo4j server installation and `org.neo4j.server.thirdparty_jaxrs_classes=com.graphaware.server=/graphaware` in `neo4j.properties`, it is possible to develop Spring
+MVC controllers that have the Neo4j database wired in as `GraphDatabaseService`.

 For example, to develop an API endpoint that counts all the nodes in the database using Spring MVC, create the following